Santana9937/Photospheric_Code/python_plotting_script/README.md

 In this directory, we include a simple Python 2.7 script to plot the code results.
-The Python libraries Numpy and Matplotlib are needed to run the plotting script.
+The Python libraries Numpy and Matplotlib are needed to run the plotting script, named py_phot_plot_script.py .

-This directory contains the Python file py_phot_plot_script.py used for plotting and the 4 files outputed at the end of the simulation (3 binary files and 1 log-file).
+This directory also contains the 4 files outputted at the end of the simulation (3 binary files and 1 log-file).

-In the file file py_phot_plot_script.py , we first load the f_nu photon spectrum, f_nu electron spectrum, and energy values in eV to arrays.
+In the file py_phot_plot_script.py , we first load the f_nu photon spectrum, f_nu electron spectrum, and energy values in eV to arrays.
 The energy values are then converted from eV to keV.
-The f_nu photon spectrum and the f_nu electron spectrum are then plotted in the same figure, the figure is saved to a png file and eps file in your working directory, and then the figure is shown in the computer.
+The f_nu photon spectrum and the f_nu electron spectrum are then plotted in the same figure.
+The figure is then saved to a png file and a eps file in your working directory and the figure is then displayed in a window in your computer.

-To run the plotting script, in the terminal type
+To run the plotting script, in the terminal cd into this directory and type

 python py_phot_plot_script.py